Consider

 \end{equation*}

 There are two non-pivot columns, so we only need two vectors.
-We have found the basis of the kernel.
+We have found a basis of the kernel.
 So,

 \begin{equation*}